WROR-FM: WROR (1996–present)

 On July 19, 2016, Beasley Media Group announced it would acquire Greater Media and its 21 stations (including WROR) for $240 million.
 The FCC approved the sale on October 6, 2016, and the sale closed on November 1, 2016.
 Following Beasley's acquisition of WBZ-FM in 2017, WROR-FM began broadcasting Boston Celtics games that conflict with broadcasts of the Boston Bruins or the New England Patriots; WBZ-FM is the flagship station for all three teams.

 Tom Doyle was let go from the morning show on November 19, 2014; in December 2016, Wally Brine announced his retirement.
 Hank Morse was let go on June 24, 2019, four days before Owens retired, citing an inability to reach terms on a contract extension.
 Bob Bronson, formerly of WLTW in New York City and WZID in Manchester, was teamed up with Loren and Wally holdovers Lauren Beckham Falcone and Brian Bell.

 In October 2022, Beasley Media made many staff cuts across the country, with WROR morning show producer Brian Bell and midday host Julie Devereaux being let go.
 Bell had been with the station since 1995; Devereaux had been with the station since 2000.
 Beasley also laid off WROR program director Ken West.

+In May 2026, morning host Bob Bronson retired.
+He was replaced by Adam12, who joined Falcone on the morning show.